Showing posts with label Camera Technology. Show all posts

 Feb 22, 2023

-Also, see this article about wildlife photography with the Zuiko 12-200mm lens.
+Also, study this article about wildlife photography with the Zuiko 12-200mm lens.

 Olympus E-3 with the Zuiko 50-200mm f2.8-3.5.
 ISO160, f8, 1/125.
 I converted the Enhanced Raw File in Workspace.

-Study this article about the potential available light at ISO6400.
+Study this article about the most likely available light at ISO6400 or higher.

 E-3 with the Zuiko 28mm f2.8 lens.
 ISO160, f2.8, 1/100.
 I edited this Low-light Raw file with PL-5 and DeepPrime NR.